-Cudahy: The city of Cudahy does not have a transit system providing route busing, but does have a local dial-a-ride system.
+Cudahy: The city of Cudahy does not have a transit system providing route busing.
+But it does have a local dial-a-ride system.

-Downy: The city of Downey has bus transportation that travels in four loops that serves each of the quadrants of the city and operates six days a week.
-Each of the bus lines that run end at the Downey Depot, which is a major LACMTA transfer center.
+Downy: The city of Downey has bus transportation that travels in four loops.
+Each of these serves one of the quadrants of the city and operates six days a week.
+Each of the bus lines that run end at the Downey Depot.
+In fact, this is a major LACMTA transfer center.
 The Blue Line serves the southwestern part of Downey covering Rives Avenue and Imperial Boulevard as the major streets.

 The Green Line covers the northwest loop of the city and runs along Brookshire Avenue and Telegraph Road.
-The Gold Line buses cover the northeastern part of the city and runs along Heldon Avenue and Lakewood Boulevard.
-The Purple Line covers the southeastern portions of Downey and travels along Foster Avenue and Bellflower Avenue.
+The Gold Line buses cover the northeastern part of the city.
+And it runs along Heldon Avenue and Lakewood Boulevard.
+The Purple Line includes the southeastern portions of Downey and travels along Foster Avenue and Bellflower Avenue.

 Duarte: The city of Duarte has a fixed route bus service that is covered by the Blue and Green Lines running a city loop, since 1984.
 These buses run clockwise and counter clockwise with routes being serviced until 7:00 p.m.
 During peak hours there is a Commuter Line, along with the Blue and Green Lines that permits people working in Downtown Los Angeles to have easy access to the Foothill Transit express buses and the LACMTA.
 This Commuter Line runs from Hacienda Drive to a transfer point on Mountain Avenue.

-Paramount: The city of Paramount has an Easy Rider Shuttle, with interlined bus loops that travel major eastern and western streets that are traversed, along with buses that serve streets in between.
-The buses on Route 1 travel in a clockwise loop, while Route 2 travels in a counter clockwise route.
+Paramount: The city of Paramount has an Easy Rider Shuttle.
+In fact, it is interlined with bus loops that travel major eastern and western streets.
+And all these are traversed along with buses that serve streets in between.
+The buses on Route 1 travel in a clockwise loop.
+But Route 2 goes in a counter clockwise route.

 West Covina: West Covina has three bus routes that are provided by the Go West Transit Agency.
 The Red Line and Blue Line travel in loops, with the Red Line providing bus service to the eastern part of the city.
 The Red Line includes service to Eastland and Westfield Shopping Centers and Workman Avenue is its major street, then it loops back to its starting point after passing the city’s high school and Cortez Park.